Today, I want to show you how to prepare a traditional Cantonese dessert called red bean soup 红豆沙.

-- The first method is to use an immersion blender to blend the beans until there are broken up.
+- The first method uses an immersion blender to blend the beans until they break up.

-- The second method is to fish out the beans and mashed them manually and subsequently returned to the pot.
+- The second method is to fish out the beans, mash them manually, and return them to the pot.

 Either way will achieve the same purpose.
-However, if you use a food processor or blender, be careful not to over-process the red beans until pasty.
+However, using a food processor or blender, be careful not to over-process the red beans until pasty.
 I’m not making red bean paste.
 I’m looking for a red bean soup with which you will still expect to find some whole beans.

-Since I’m doing manually, I need to remove the panda leave first, then let it pass through a wire mesh strainer.
-Mash about 80% of the beans, and keep the other 20% intact, so that there are still some whole beans in the soup.
+Since I’m doing it manually, I must remove the panda leaf first, then let it pass through a wire mesh strainer.
+Mash about 80% of the beans and keep the other 20% intact, so there are still some whole beans in the soup.

 4. Sweeten with rock sugar

-- Now I return the manually mashed or machine processed red beans to the pot.
+- I return the manually mashed or machine-processed red beans to the pot.

-- Add the rock sugar plus a little bit of salt to balance the sweetness.
+- Add the rock sugar and a little salt to balance the sweetness.
 It is a common practice to add sugar at this stage.
-It is a strange phenomenon that the red beans will take a longer time to soften if you add the sugar at the earlier.
-Sweetness is a personal preference, so you can adjust according to your desire.
+Strangely, the red beans will take longer to soften if you add the sugar earlier.
+Sweetness is a personal preference so you can adjust according to your desire.

-- At this point, the red beans should have disintegrated further to form a homogeneous suspension and thicken considerably.
+- At this point, the red beans should have disintegrated further to form a homogeneous suspension and thickened considerably.

-- After adding the sugar and salt, do not cover the pot anymore as you need to stir it constantly to avoid it from burning.
+- After adding the sugar and salt, do not cover the pot anymore; you must stir it constantly to avoid it from burning.
 Simmer over low heat for a further 30 minutes.

-- Now it comes to the final step.
-Turn off the heat and put on the lid.
-Let it sit for 30 minutes to allow the red beans to disintegrate further.
+- Now, it comes to the final step.
+Turn off the heat and put it on the lid.
+Let it sit for 30 minutes, allowing the red beans to disintegrate further.
 (If you want it thicker.)

 Rock sugar is crystallized cane sugar.
-The taste is slightly milder and fruitier than the ordinary white sugar.
-It is widely used to prepare Chinese desserts and cuisines that involves stewing and braising.
+The taste is slightly milder and fruitier than ordinary white sugar.
+It is widely used to prepare Chinese desserts and cuisines that involve stewing and braising.
 You can substitute it with any sugar since the difference is minimal.

-Red bean soup from different regions and countries have different texture and consistency.
-However, according to the Cantonese style red bean soup, the red beans should have disintegrated to the point that the texture of the soup is homogeneous and slightly ‘sandy.’
-(The ‘sand’ is referred to the disintegrated red beans.)
-That’s why in Cantonese, it is called 红豆沙 which translates in verbatim as ‘red bean sand.’
+Red bean soups from different regions and countries have different textures and consistencys.
+However, according to the Cantonese style of red bean soup, the red beans should have disintegrated to the point that the soup’s texture is homogeneous and slightly ‘sandy.’
+(The ‘sand’ is called the disintegrated red beans.)
+That’s why in Cantonese, it is called 红豆沙, which translates verbatim as ‘red bean sand.’

-I have just explained in detail how to prepare the basic traditional Cantonese style red bean soup.
-Nevertheless, if you think that the basic recipe is too simple, you can switch it up by adding a few optional ingredients.
+I have just explained how to prepare the traditional Cantonese-style red bean soup.
+Nevertheless, if you think the basic red bean soup recipe is too simple, you can switch it up by adding a few optional ingredients.-

 Sago comes in the form of small white pearls.
-If you like it, at a tablespoon of the pearls to the red bean soup and boil for twenty minutes.
+If you like it, add a tablespoon of the pearls to the red bean soup and boil for twenty minutes.
 The sago pearls will turn translucent when cooked.
-The presence of the sago pearls will change the texture of the soup, which looks more like congee.
-I prefer the original texture of the red bean soup, and therefore I only add two tablespoons of sago into the soup.
+The sago pearls’ presence will change the soup’s texture, which resembles congee.
+I prefer the red bean soup’s original texture, so I only add two tablespoons of sago.

 Now it is your turn

-The simplicity of making the red bean soup means you can prepare it easily at home.
+The simplicity of making traditional Chinese red bean soup means you can prepare it easily at home.
 I suggest you presoaked and freeze the red bean in advance.

-You can serve the red bean soup, either hot, cold, or warm, depending on the weather and your preference.
+Depending on the weather and your preference, you can serve the red bean soup, either hot, cold, or warm.

-Give it a try and let me know of the outcome by leaving your comment below.
+Give it a try, and let me know the outcome by leaving your comment below.
 It does not take you long before you can enjoy a bowl of heartwarming traditional Cantonese dessert at home.

 - 300g (10 oz) red beans